Mental retardation X-linked

-To confirm/establish the diagnosis, CENTOGENE offers the following testing strategy for mental retardation, X-linked using NGS Panel Genomic targeted towards this specific phenotype:
+To confirm/establish the diagnosis, CENTOGENE offers the following testing strategy for X–linked mental retardation using NGS Panel Genomic:

-Step 1: Whole genome sequencing from a single filter card.
-The sequencing covers the entire genic region (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the Mental retardation, X-linked panel.
+Step 1: Whole genome sequencing from a single filter card (drop of blood), covering the entire genic region (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the X–linked mental retardation panel.
 Copy Number Variants analysis derived from NGS data is also included.